DataLab-Platform/DataLab/doc/intro/tutorials/fabry_perot.rst

 - Show the radius of the circles
 - Annotate the image
 - Copy/paste the ROI to another image
+- Extract the intensity profile along the X axis
 - Save the workspace

 First, we open DataLab and load the images: